jeertmans/manim-slides/docs/source/reference/examples.md

 This example creates **two slides**:
 - **Slide 1**: Title slide showing "Subsections Demo"
-- **Slide 2**: Main content with **four subsections**:
+- **Slide 2**: Starts with title and subtitle, then has **four subsections** that build the diagram:
-  1. First subsection adds a circle
+  1. Subsection "Add circle": adds a circle
-  2. Second subsection adds a square (circle still visible)
+  2. Subsection "Add square": adds a square (circle still visible)
-  3. Third subsection adds labels (circle and square still visible)
+  3. Subsection "Add labels": adds labels (circle and square still visible)
-  4. Fourth subsection adds an arrow connecting them (everything still visible)
+  4. Subsection "Add arrows": adds an arrow connecting them (everything still visible)

+The key point: the subtitle appears **before** the first subsection, so it's part of the base slide content.
+Each subsection then adds more elements while keeping all previous content visible.

 Note that `auto_next=True` on the third subsection will automatically advance to the fourth subsection after animations complete.